microsoft/agogosml/agogosml_cli/README.rst

 -  ``data-pipeline.yml`` - This yaml file will contain the Azure DevOps data pipeline for an agogosml project.
--  ``Pipfile`` - This file is the pipenv file used to configure the included sample app.
+-  ``Pipfile`` - This file is the pipenv file used to configure the included app.
 It may also contain runs scripts to simplify deployment (coming soon).
 -  ``sample_app/`` - This a simple data transformation app that shows you how to read from the InputReader and write to the OutputWriter